 This is why we run marathons.
 We want to test the limits of our human potential.
 We want to prove to ourselves that we can defy all the odds and push ourselves to the threshold of our limitations, and then push a little further.
 And maybe the most important thing to remember in the midst of all this is that no person could ever complete a marathon without first believing that they could.

-Fauja Singh, recently completed his first marathon ever at
+Fauja Singh, recently completed his first marathon ever at the ripe old age of 100 years old. |

 Once we step up to the plate, and start believing that we can do something, a funny thing happens.
 We do it.
 We stop questioning our own abilities, we clearly see what has to be done, and the rest is easy.
 This is essence of the American spirit.
 It is our drive to be better, more efficient, smarter, faster, longer-lasting, and more innovative that propels us forward.
 It shows us that what was once impossible is now at our very fingertips.